JacyCui/cpp-static-analyzer/README.md

 ## Introduction

-This is a simple cpp static analyzer developed during a software engineering lab course of Nanjing University.
+This is a simple cpp static analysis framework developed during a software engineering lab course of Nanjing University.

 The project is personal and distributed